Setting up a record-keeping system

 How to store your records

-Alternatively, you could keep one set of paper files and the other could be stored digitally.
-Regardless of what you choose, digital records are good to have in case you lose the paper ones, and they're easy to share by email. .
-A paper backup protects against technology failures or mishaps.
+It's a good idea to have at least two sets of records to keep at your center or home (if that's where your business is), and another set at another location.
+You could also keep one set of paper files and store the other digitally.
+Regardless of what you choose, digital records are good to have in case you lose the paper ones, and they're easy to share by email.
+Paper copies protect against technology failures.

 Digital records